sdlab-naist/website/README.en.md

     ```
     git clone https://github.com/sdlab-naist/website
     ```
-3. Launch a server for delopment.
+3. Launch a server for development.
 Open `localhost:1313` in your browser to see the generated website.
     ```
     hugo server